VictorPato/2020-big-five-personality-test/README.md

 # Overview

 The main goal of the project is to analyze the answers given to the BFPQ by the country of their responder.
 We are eager to find differences in the average of the scores that might provide insight on the personality of the citizens of certain countries or continents.
-There's also an interesting metric being recorded, which is the total time used to answer the test.
+There is also an interesting metric being recorded, which is the total time used to answer the test.
 This information could be used to find if certain countries are better at knowing themselves (or simply understanding the test and following instructions!).

-Additionaly, we'd like to caracterize Chile as a country, and observe how it stacks against other countries of the world.
+Additionally, we would d like to characterize Chile as a country, and observe how it stacks against other countries of the world.

 # Data